bcorie/High-Fidelity-Prototype/README.md

 # High Fidelity Prototype
-After quick research done to conclude the myCourses calendar needed work, I designed new functionalities and appearances for different components of the website.
+After research done to conclude the myCourses calendar needed work, I designed new functionalities and appearances for different components of the website.
 This process included planning with a Lo-Fi prototype which is included in this repo among other documents detailed below.
 A link to the prototype is included in the repository details.

 ## Proposal
 Initail planning and research.
 Includes comments on what was going to be changed and why.